 - See also our ‘Walleye - Michi Gami Series Tin Pack.’

-- Bass – Thousands of articles have been written on this topic: a.) because Bass fishing is the NASCAR of the water, and b.) because Bass, like pike, bite anything and bite all day.
+- Bass – Thousands of articles have been written on this topic: a.) because Bass fishing is the NASCAR of the water, and b.) because Bass, like Pike and Pickerel, bite anything and bite all day.
 A somewhat under-rated lure for Bass fishing is again, the spoon.
 Match the Hatch color patterns and unrivaled action make HangryBrand ‘Bass - Michi Gami Series Tin Pack’; Hangry Bastard Bass'in Spoons; or Hangry Bastard Bass’in Spoons are hard to beat during any outing.

 - Pike – Use Spinnerbaits or HangryBrand’s ‘Pike & Pickerel - Michi Gami Series Tin Pack’ spoons (buy a half-dozen though because your Dad, brother, Uncle, cousin are all going to want one of these gems).